 Staying local for Spring Break?
 We guarantee you’ll find plenty of kid friendly fun on our list of over 100 events & activities in Lakeland, Polk County & even a few day trip ideas!
 Most events and activities listed below are FREE – those that have a cost are under $10/person OR would depend on items purchased.

 Events During Spring Break

-(Some of the links in this post are affiliate links, which means we will be compensated when you make a purchase by clicking through our links.
+Some of the links in this post are affiliate links, which means we will receive a small commission when you make a purchase by clicking through our links.
 Your purchase helps support our website and allows us to provide you with all this great local information for free.
 Read our disclosure policy here.
-We only recommend products that we use and love ourselves.)
+We only recommend products that we use and love ourselves.

 - Pick Strawberries at one of the farms listed in our U-Pick Strawberry Guide

 - For an experience unique to Florida, visit the TECO Manatee Viewing Center in Apollo Beach, just South of Brandon/Tampa.
 Only open through April 15.